 Learn to flush a Central heating system

-1. Turn off everything that connects the boiler to electricity.
-From the two tanks identify the smaller one, which is also called the expansion tank or header tank.
 Turn off the water supply on the tank or block the ball valve.
 Verify that the ball has no water inside.
 The system can lack efficiency if the ball leaks in which case it will need replacement.

 2. Identify the drain cock at the bottom of the pipe work and connect it to a hose secured by a jubilee clip.
 After that run the hose outside the house.
 Open the drain valve with a pair of pliers.